 How Much Alcohol Is Too Much During Pregnancy?

 We know that at the higher end of the alcohol consumption spectrum adverse outcomes can occur.
 But what about at the lower end?
+What about gray area drinking or any drinking during pregnancy?
 That’s where the data is a little less clear—and where Oster took a deep dive to draw some more scientific conclusions about moderate to light alcohol consumption’s effect on fetal and child development.

 As Oster points out,